Loans, Grants, Scholarships

 • You have limited contact with your parents for specific reasons (e.g. keeping in touch with a sibling)

 Applications are reviewed on a case-by-case basis, and parental income won’t be included when assessing how much student finance you’re entitled to.
+Find out more about finance for estranged students.

 Funding for Care Experienced Students